 Learning by Doing

 Tobias, who taught the course, was clearly astute in practical psychology and used this to deliver an incredibly engaging learning experience.
 We were rarely sat down for long; often involved in activities or playing games which were both fun and designed to experientially demonstrate the processes and effects being discussed.

 Some games also simulated Scrum teams at work so that we could experience the Scrum framework in an applied practice setting.
 It was very much a learn by doing philosophy.
 Furthermore, a strong emphasis on the use of metaphor, which can be a powerful learning mechanism, encouraged the reformulation of concepts, to think about them in different ways, ways that had meaning to us, and thereby really cemented them in the mind.

 The opportunity to experience Scrum in action was further enhanced by the whole course being structured within a Scrum framework.
 The learning objectives were broken down into user stories that were completed in several sprints throughout the two days.
 An omnipresent Scrum board oversaw the course so that by the end we were all extremely familiar with the system.

 Get your Taste of Scrum

 It was a thoroughly compelling couple of days and I would recommend the experience to anyone interested in the world of Agile or seeking certification for a Scrum Master role.
-If what I’ve described from this course has piqued your interest, we’ve got plenty more Certified Scrum Master courses with Tobias over the next few months in London and Sheffield, as well as with Zuzi Sochova in NYC.
+If what I’ve described from this course has piqued your interest, we’ve got plenty more Certified Scrum Master courses with Tobias over the next few months in London.
 Check them out here.